zero-suger/YOLO-v5_v7_v8-Face-Detection/README.md

 # Thank You :lollipop: :lollipop: :lollipop:

-Contact with me to download custom trained weights (I did support the repo with weights link bcz the weights are trained with custom dataset with has my private images): **uacoding01@gmail.com**
+Contact with me to download custom trained weights (I did support the repo with weights link bcz the weights are trained with custom dataset which has my private images): **uacoding01@gmail.com**